Horologium Oscillatorium: Part IV: Center of oscillation or movement

 The fourth and longest part of the book contains the first successful theory of the center of oscillation, together with special methods for applying the theory, and the calculations of the centers of oscillation of several plane and solid figures.
 Huygens introduces physical parameters into his analysis while addressing the problem of the compound pendulum.

-It starts with a number of definitions and proceeds to derive propositions using Torricelli's Principle: that the center of gravity of two or more objects joined together cannot lift itself, which Huygens used as a virtual work principle.
-In the process, Huygens obtained solutions to dynamical problems such as the period of an oscillating pendulum as well as a compound pendulum, the center of oscillation and its interchangeability with the pivot point, and the concept of moment of inertia and the constant of gravitational acceleration.
-It makes use, implicitly, of the formula for free fall.
+It starts with a number of definitions and proceeds to derive propositions using Torricelli's Principle: If some weights begin to move under the force of gravity, then it is not possible for the center of gravity of these weights to ascend to a greater height than that found at the beginning of the motion.
+Huygens called this principle "the chief axiom of mechanics" and used it like a conservation of kinetic energy principle, without recourse to forces or torques.
+In the process, he obtained solutions to dynamical problems such as the period of an oscillating pendulum as well as a compound pendulum, the center of oscillation and its interchangeability with the pivot point, and the concept of moment of inertia and the constant of gravitational acceleration.
+Huygens made use, implicitly, of the formula for free fall.
 In modern notation:

 The following propositions are covered in Part IV: